By David P. Monyhan (retired),

 Inspect all tooling for wear, call your favorite shop supply company and order new tooling as required, also send out tools that can be resharpened.
 If you have a seat grinding kit, look over your stone and pilot inventory and replace as necessary.
 Check the point on your dressing diamond.

-Inspect your valve spring compressors to insure the jaws are not worn or broken, add lubrication oil to the air spring compressors.
+Inspect your valve spring compressors to ensure the jaws are not worn or broken, add lubrication oil to the air spring compressors.
 Look at your head assembly bench, clean it up and deburr as necessary.
 Note the tool board to insure it is not only organized but also easy to reach.
 Do you have protective bags or boxes in which to put the finished heads and other components?

 Block Department